-Prospective students interested in pursuing Athletic Training as their career should consider majoring in either exercise science or biology (pre-med emphasis) at Missouri Valley College because either can prepare you for a career as an athletic trainer.
+Prospective students please consider majoring in either exercise science or biology (pre-med emphasis) at Missouri Valley College as either can prepare you for a career as an athletic trainer:

-Exercise Science is recognized by the National Strength and Conditioning Association.
+Exercise Science which is recognized by the National Strength and Conditioning Association.

-Biology (pre-med emphasis) prepares students for graduate level medical programs.
+Biology (pre-med emphasis) which is intended for students preparing for graduate level medical programs.

-Some policies and procedures within this handbook will not apply during the 2018-2019 academic year, but remain within the handbook in their entirety and unaltered format.
-For example, material pertaining to freshmen observation hours, the application process, and transfer students is not applicable for the 2018-2019 academic year.
+Some policies and procedures within this handbook will not apply for the 2017-2018 academic year, but will remain in-place within the handbook in their entirety and unaltered format.
+For example, material pertaining to freshmen observation hours, the application process, and transfer students is not applicable for the 2017-2018 academic year.